North-West Rebellion: Nomenclature

 The conflict is referred to by several names, including the North-West Rebellion, the North-West Resistance, the 1885 Resistance, the Northwest Uprising, the Saskatchewan Rebellion, and the Second Riel Rebellion.
-The conflict, in addition to the Red River Rebellion, was collectively referred to as the Riel Rebellions.
+The conflict, grouped with the Red River Rebellion, is collectively referred to as the Riel Rebellions.

-Although the terms rebellion and resistance can be used synonymously, its use in relation to this conflict has been a subject of debate, with some academics arguing the usage of one term changes the perspective of how the conflict is understood.
-As a result, Indigenous studies scholars and many historians refer to Indigenous uprisings in reaction to European colonization as resistances; owing to the fact that many Indigenous nations self-governed the land before the Canadian government exerted their sovereignty over it.
-Use of the term resistance has also spread to other organizations and publications, including Canadian Geographic, The Canadian Encyclopedia, and the Provincial Archives of Saskatchewan.
+The terms rebellion and resistance can be used almost synonymously.
+Academics state the use of one term or the other changes the perspective of how a conflict is understood.
+Indigenous studies scholars and many historians refer to Indigenous uprisings in reaction to European colonization as resistances—Indigenous nations self-governed the land before the Hudson's Bay Company (HBC) and then the Canadian government exerted its sovereignty over it.
+Use of the term resistance has spread to several organizations and publications - Canadian Geographic, The Canadian Encyclopedia, and the Provincial Archives of Saskatchewan.